phihos/docker-sssd-krb5-ldap/README.md

 ## Contributing

 This image offers just enough options that it fits my usecase.
-If you would like to exand the list of options feel free to make a PR.
+If you would like to exend the list of options feel free to make a PR.